rsanche4/Raccoon-Engine/docs/documentation.md

 How to import and use textures.
 Setting up dynamic or static skyboxes.
 Pictures.

 ### 10. Collision Handling
-How collisions work in the engine and how to define them in your maps.
+How collisions work in the engine.
+Basically walls have collision and sprites have collision.
+You can do an invisible wall by putting an empty wall type thing, since walls have collision anyways.

 ## 🧠 Game Logic and Scripting